openstack-archive/fuel-plugin-contrail/doc/testing/test_suite_integration.rst

     1. Create an environment with "Neutron with tunneling segmentation" as a network configuration
     2. Enable and configure Contrail plugin
-    3. Enable dedicated analytics DB
+    3. Configure VLAN on network interfaces
     4. Add 3 nodes with controller role
     5. Add 2 nodes with "compute" and "Storage-cinder" roles
-    6. Add a node with "contrail-config",  and "contrail-db" roles
+    6. Add 2 nodes with "contrail-controller" role
-    7. Add a node with "contrail-db", "contrail-control" roles
-    8. Add a node with "contrail-db", "contrail-analytics" roles
+    7. Add a node with "contrail-analytics" role
-    9. Add a node with 'contrail-analytics-db' roles
+    8. Add a node with 'contrail-analytics-db' role
-    10. Configure VLAN on network interfaces
-    11. Deploy cluster with plugin
+    9. Deploy cluster with plugin
-    12. Run contrail health check tests
+    10. Run contrail health check tests
-    13. Run OSTF tests
+    11. Run OSTF tests

 Expected results